ovotech/castle/packages/castle/README.md

       {
         topic: Topic.Batched,
         groupId: 'batched-group-1',
-        eachBatch: eachSizedBatch,
-        /* Providing batchSize will instruct castle to break down
+        /* Use eachSizedBatch to instruct castle to break down
-         * Kafkajs batches into chunks of size up to batchSize.
+         * Kafkajs batches into chunks of size up to maxBatchSize.
          *
          * Castle will handle heartbeats and nudging kafka to commitIfNecessary
          * after each chunk is processed.